iCliniq Logo

 Hello doctor,

-Recently, I was diagnosed to have iron deficiency anemia.
+Recently, I was diagnosed with iron deficiency anemia.
 My primary doctor thinks this is due to heavy menstrual bleeding.
 Therefore, he advised me to see the gynecologist.
 I never thought I had heavy periods.
 What is the actual definition of heavy menstrual bleeding?
-My period always last for seven 7 days and the first 2 or 3 days will be heavier with some clots.
-I have to get up during the night once to change the pad only in the first two nights.
-I usually use about 25 to 30 pads during my periods.
+My period always lasts for seven 7 days, and the first 2 or 3 days will be heavier with some clots.
+I have to get up during the night once to change the pad, only in the first two nights.
+I usually use about 25 to 30 pads during my period.
 Can this be considered as heavy bleeding?
 For me, this is normal.
 I have always been this way.
-My laboratory report showed hemoglobin 8.5, hematocrit 29.7, MCV 66, MCH 19, MCHC 28.6, RDW 18.9, UIBC 430, serum iron 15 and iron saturation and ferritin 3.
-In addition, I am not sexually active and I am still a virgin.
+My laboratory report showed hemoglobin 8.5, hematocrit 29.7, MCV 66, MCH 19, MCHC 28.6, RDW 18.9, UIBC 430, serum iron 15, and iron saturation and ferritin 3.
+In addition, I am not sexually active, and I am still a virgin.
 I have never been to the gynecologist and really do not know what to expect.
-What kind of examination the doctor will perform?
+What kind of examination will the doctor perform?
 How should I prepare for the visit?
-Please visit.

 Hello,